 How can I fund my course?

-This course is suitable for those intending to develop their careers in finance, broadly defined as:
+This course is suitable for those intending to develop their careers in:

 - security analysis

 - portfolio management

 - treasury management

 All in all, I can say I understand now why the University of Strathclyde, especially Strathclyde Business School, is ranked that highly in the UK and I can also comprehend why the student satisfaction is one of highest in Scotland and the UK.